cesarParra/lwc-signals/README.md

 }
 ```

-We can have a signals that keeps track of which Account Id has been selected, and a `resource` signals that fetches the
+We can have a signal that keeps track of which Account Id has been selected, and a `resource` signal that fetches the
 details of the selected account.

 ```javascript